fpereiracalvo/fjv-modules/README.md

 Install this library from NuGet https://www.nuget.org/packages/Fjv.Modules/ or download the code source from https://github.com/fpereiracalvo/fjv-modules.

 Your class must be implement IModule interface.
-IModule interface has basic properties and methods neceseries to load and control de execution of the module.
+IModule interface has basic properties and methods neceseries to load and control execution of the module.

 Bind your module class with Module attribte and give it a name, like the example below: